-The calculation of the Living Wage for Ireland (and accompanying Family Living Incomes) is produced using the Minimum Income Standards model, which is the product of the VPSJ's Minimum Essential Standard of Living research in Ireland.
+The calculation of the Living Wage for Ireland (and accompanying Family Living Incomes) is carried out by the VPSJ, applying the Minimum Essential Standard of Living (MESL) expenditure needs data and Minimum Income Standard (MIS) model.

 The Living Wage calculations apply the MIS model to a set of agreed scenarios in order to calculate a single national average rate, and an accompanying range of Family Living Income needs, in a robust and transparent manner.
-This section of the paper provides background on the Minimum Income Standard model and the multiple research projects which have established the expenditure needs dataset which underpins the model.
+This section of the paper provides background on the Minimum Essential Standards research, and the multiple research projects which have established the expenditure needs dataset which underpins the MIS model.